Economic crunch: AFAG's 8-point resolution to Akufo-Addo

 Source: www.ghanaweb.com

-The Alliance for Accountable Governance (AFAG), a pro-New Patriotic Party, NPP, group has submitted an eight resolution to the President regarding the current state of the economy and how he should deal with his Finance Ministers.
+The Alliance for Accountable Governance (AFAG), a pro-New Patriotic Party group has submitted an eight resolution to the President regarding the current state of the economy and how he should deal with his Finance Ministers.

 The group lamented about the continuous depreciation of the dollar, pinning it on racketeers within the banking system and calling on the government to remedy the situation.